-It’s a firm belief of mine that one of the best investments in one’s health is regular daily stretching, hence today we’re talking about some of the best desk-friendly chair stretches.
+It’s a firm belief of mine that one of the best investments in one’s health is regular daily stretching, hence today we’re talking about some of the best Desk-friendly chair stretches to relieve muscle pain.

 Just 10-15 minutes a day can make a big difference to your mobility and physical wellbeing.
 For optimal results, I like to preface the stretching routine with some self-myofascial release techniques.

 Regular stretching becomes even more important given how prevalent the sedentary lifestyle is today.

 Spending much of the day sitting is a sure recipe for muscle aches, stiffness, muscle imbalances, and postural deviations.